JohnsonDylan/MassQLab/README.md

 ### Parameters:

 "data_directory":
-	> path to data directory
+>  	* path to data directory
-	> defaults to relative directory "data/" if not provided
+>  	* defaults to relative directory "data/" if not provided
-	> specify relative directory if within same directory as working directory, otherwise, use full path name.
+>  	* specify relative directory if within same directory as working directory, otherwise, use full path name.
 Json requires forward slashes in path name.

 "queryfile":
-	> path to json format query file
+>  	* path to json format query file
-	> defaults to relative filepath "MassQL_Queries.json" if not provided
+>  	* defaults to relative filepath "MassQL_Queries.json" if not provided
-	> specify relative filepath if within same directory as working directory, otherwise, use full path name "metadata_file": false,
+>  	* specify relative filepath if within same directory as working directory, otherwise, use full path name
-	> not currently used
-"metadata_filename_column": false,
-	> not currently used
-"metadata_groups_column": false,
-	> not currently used

 "convert_raw": false,
-	> set to true if you have MSConvert installed and want to convert raw files to mzML "msconvert_exe": false,
+>  	* set to true if you have MSConvert installed and want to convert raw files to mzML

+"msconvert_exe": false,
-	> path to msconvert.exe
+>  	* path to msconvert.exe
-	> required if you want to convert raw files to mzML "kegg_path": false,
+>  	* required if you want to convert raw files to mzML
-	> not currently used

 "cache": true
-	> use MassQL cache function (default)
+>  	* use MassQL cache function (default)
-	> if true, feather files will be saved in your data directory alongside mzML files
+>  	* if true, feather files will be saved in your data directory alongside mzML files
-	> this makes subsequent analysis of the same data files much faster
+>  	* this makes subsequent analysis of the same data files much faster